 Born in Tokyo in 1971.
 Graduated from Tama Art University’s night course in Fine Arts in 1996.
 While still a student, from 1995 Chihara worked at Hajime Tachibana Design.
 He went freelance in 1998.
 In 2003 he held “BICHA-BICHA Exhibition” (Gas Shop), and in 2005 he completed Robundo Typography School.
 From 2007 to 2017 Chihara taught part-time in the Department of Design of Tama Art University.
 He is currently broadly active in diverse areas relating to graphic design.

-Born in Ibaraki Prefecture in 1980.
+Born in 1980 in Ibaraki Prefecture.
 Graduated from Musashino Art University.
-Since 2014 Nagashima is the principal of the design company village®.
-Aiming to question existing perspectives and to contribute to changes leading to different values, she mediates between the subject’s thoughts and designs perceptual information.
-Nagashima’s works to date include: Sapporo International Art Festival 2014, directed by Ryuichi Sakamoto, on the theme of “City and Nature”; “Night Cruising,” a documentary following film production by its blind protagonist; Tohoku Youth Orchestra, comprising children from disaster-impacted prefectures; and PEACE SHADOW PROJECT, a collaboration with contemporary artist Tatsuo Miyajima questioning nuclear power.
+She has been the principal of village® since 2014.
+She designs visual communication, serving as an intermediary with her targets’ thoughts, aiming to question existing perspectives and to contribute to realization of value changes.
+Her major work to date includes: Sapporo International Art Festival 2014 on the theme of “City and Nature,” guest directed by Ryuichi Sakamoto; “Night Cruising,” a documentary about the making of a film with a sightless protagonist; Tohoku Youth Orchestra, comprised of children from disaster-struck prefectures; and PEACE SHADOW PROJECT, a questioning of nuclear power in collaboration with contemporary artist Tatsuo Miyajima.

 Born in Tokyo in 1977.
 Graduated from Musashino Art University.
 After initially working at Katsui Design Office, Nakano established Nakano Design Office Co., Ltd. He probes possibilities of graphic design within diverse areas, his main themes being informational structuring and contextual visibility.
 Among his awards received to date are the Japan Typography Association Grand Prix and Second Prize in the Book Design Competition.
 His works have been selected for inclusion at the Lahti Poster Biennial, Moscow Global Biennale of Graphic Design, etc. Nakano was invited to show his works at the International Typography Biennale “TYPOJANCHI 2011 SEOUL.”